 - The student receiving a grant (Example 3) is eligible for a fall cash advance check for living expenses and has elected to apply for a supplemental loan to bring them up to the set student budget of $88,600.

 - In all these examples housing/rent was not addressed.
 If you will be living off-campus in housing not affiliated with Harvard University, you should expect to utilize your own personal resources and/or cash advance check, if eligible, to pay off-campus rent.
-If you will be residing in a dormitory, your room will appear on your e-bill as a semester charge both on the July & December E-bills.
-If you will be residing in Harvard Real Estate Services’ housing, your monthly rent will be billed to your student e-bill.
-You must pay your rent to your student bill each month when you receive your monthly e-bill notification.
+If you will be residing in a dormitory, your room will appear on your student account as a semester charge both in July and December.
+If you will be residing in Harvard Real Estate Services’ housing, your monthly rent will be billed to your student account.
+You must pay your rent charges on your student account each month.

 All students must be financially cleared in order to to participate in fall registration.
-This means that you need to ensure that your July e-bill are covered, either by anticipated financial aid credits, a payment, or a combination of both.
+This means that you need to ensure that your student account balance is covered by August 15th, either by anticipated financial aid credits, a payment, or a combination of both.
 The following will occur if satisfactory payment arrangements are not made with Student Financial Services prior to Fall Registration:

 - You will not be able to participate in Fall Registration or the Course Add/Drop process.